-Permittees are required, as a condition of their permit, to perform post-operational contamination surveys.
+Permit Holders are required, as a condition of their permit, to perform post-operational contamination surveys.
 Contamination surveys are used to identify and quantify radioactive contamination on surfaces or personnel.
 This guide is provided to assist you in performing contamination surveys and documenting routine contamination surveys.

-Surveys are required to be performed by the permittee in all labs under a permit that allows use of unencapsulated radioactive material (liquids, powders, etc.).
+Surveys are required to be performed by the Permit Holder in all labs under a permit that allows use of unencapsulated radioactive material (liquids, powders, etc.).
 This includes common equipment areas where several labs are using radioactive material.
-One permittee is generally responsible for ensuring that the area is surveyed for radioactive contamination on a routine basis.
+One Permit Holder is generally responsible for ensuring that the area is surveyed for radioactive contamination on a routine basis.